canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

     make woke

-For options on exempting single words or sections, follow the process in the :ref:`vale_exemptions` section.
+If you need to exempt single words or sections, follow the process in :ref:`vale_exemptions`.

 .. _link_check: